patrickhoefler/minikubehostpatcher/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/patrickhoefler/minikubehostpatcher)](https://goreportcard.com/report/github.com/patrickhoefler/minikubehostpatcher)
 [![Maintainability](https://api.codeclimate.com/v1/badges/af9c56e5eb950771cc56/maintainability)](https://codeclimate.com/github/patrickhoefler/minikubehostpatcher/maintainability)

-This is a proof of concept of a solution for the minikube issue [#8439 host.minikube.internal not visible in containers](https://github.com/kubernetes/minikube/issues/8439).
+This is a proof of concept of a solution for the Minikube issue [#8439 host.minikube.internal not visible in containers](https://github.com/kubernetes/minikube/issues/8439).

+According to the Minikube documentation page [Host access](https://minikube.sigs.k8s.io/docs/handbook/host-access/), it should be possible to get the host machine IP address using `host.minikube.internal` from inside pods.
+Unfortunately, this mechanism is currently broken. `minikubehostpatcher` remedies this situation.

-This tool _should_ (only) fix a bug in your local minikube setup.
-However, please be aware that this is alpha-quality software, so be careful and, when in doubt, check the source code.
+Please be aware that this tool is alpha-quality software, so be careful and, when in doubt, check the source code.

-So far, this prototype has been successfully tested with minikube v1.13.1 on:
+This prototype is continously tested on macOS 10.15.6 with Minikube 1.13.0, Virtualbox 6.1.14 and the following Kubernetes versions:

+- 1.19.2
+- 1.18.9
+- 1.17.12
-- macOS (10.15.6)
+- 1.16.15

+In addition, it has been manually tested on macOS 10.15.6 with Minikube 1.13.1, Kubernetes 1.19.2 and the following drivers:

 - Docker (19.03.12)
 - hyperkit (0.20200224-44-gb54460)
-  - VirtualBox (6.1.14)

-_In theory_, this approach should work everywhere, since it only adds a host line to the CoreDNS Corefile.
+Currently, it is not compatible with Kubernetes 1.15 and earlier.

 ## Build